AER-RC/CLBLM/README.md

 # Instructions and Tips for Compiling and Running CLBLM <a name="runclblm"></a>

-CLBLM is used to generate line-by-line upwelling and downwelling transmittances and radiances.
+CLBLM is used to generate line-by-line upwelling and downwelling transmittances, radiances, fluxes and Jacobians.

 ## Required input files for CLBLM <a name="clblmin"></a>
 1. `scenes.nc`: NetCDF file containing profile information (ex. temperature, pressure, molecular amounts, etc.) required to run CLBLM.